St. Mary's College, Hyderabad: History

 St. Mary's College has its origins in the establishment of St. Mary's Junior College at Himayatnagar in Hyderabad, India in 1982.

 Subsequently, the junior college was shifted to its present premises at Basheer Bagh and soon became an institution of choice for many in Hyderabad.
 In 1995, a second campus of the Junior College opened at Yousufguda in Hyderabad, which became an undergraduate college in 2002.
 St. Mary's College at Yousufguda is now one of the most sought after co-educational undergraduate colleges in the region.

 St. Mary's College, Hyderabad is one of the several institutions run by the St. Mary's Educational Society, Hyderabad.
 The founder of the group is Mr B. Arogya Reddy, who was the first Principal of St. Mary's Junior College at Himayatnagar, Hyderabad.
-He is currently the Chairman of the Society.
-Mr B. Mahender Reddy heads the Group of St Mary's Institutions currently as its Chief Executive Officer.
+He is currently the chairman of the society.
+Mr B. Mahender Reddy heads the Group of St Mary's Institutions currently as its chief executive officer.
 He was the first Principal of St. Mary's College, Hyderabad.
-Prof J Mathew George is the current principal of the college.
+Prof J Mathew George is the director and Dr Jaimole Cross is the current Principal of the college.